-LOCAL PLAN POLICY REF POLICY SUMMARY NEIGHBOURHOOD PLAN (NP) CONFORMITY and mobility scooters.
-L1 Provision of Open Space Including Standards These standards have been replaced by up to date requirements set down in the Open Space Needs Assessment (2018).
+LOCAL PLAN POLICY REF POLICY SUMMARY NEIGHBOURHOOD PLAN (NP) CONFORMITY L1 Provision of Open Space Including Standards These standards have been replaced by up to date requirements set down in the Open Space Needs Assessment (2018).
 NP policy E2 acknowledges that housing development is required to L2 Open Space in New Housing Development provide open space through the local plan to the standards set out in the most up to date Open Space Needs Assessment.
 L5 Safeguarding of Areas of Open Space The ethos of safeguarding open spaces is present throughout the NP, however, it does not have a specific policy on the safeguarding of areas of open space, therefore there is no conflict with L5.
 L8 Development of Hardwick, Whitworth and Wynyard Country Parks and Ferryhill Carrs Whitworth Hall, Wynyard Hall and Ferryhill Carrs Nature Reserve are not within the Sedgefield Parish boundary.
 NP policy R1 supports provision of external recreation facilities within the Sedgefield Neighbourhood Plan Area.
 L15 Winterton Hospital Site Previous Winterton Hospital Site is now Winterton Housing Estate.
 D1 General Principles for the Layout and Design of New Development NP Policies G1a, E1, H2, E1 and E4 are consistent with and reflect the principles in D1.
-D2 and D3 are supported by the NP Business Support Strategy, aiming to implement a creative approach to the D2 Design for People provision of parking spaces and the management of permitted use of bays D3 Design for Access in addition to allocated parking for disability / mobility transport.
-NP policy T1 encourages the use of sustainable transport through the
+D2 and D3 are supported by the NP Business Support Strategy, aiming to implement a creative approach to the provision of parking spaces and the D2 Design for People management of permitted use of bays in addition to allocated parking for D3 Design for Access disability / mobility transport.
+NP policy T1 encourages the use of sustainable transport through the development and improvement of walking and cycling routes.